 Beyond the College are the farm and beautiful grounds of the Dartington Hall Estate.
 Take a walk through the mixed woodlands surrounding the College, along the River Dart which runs through the Estate, or through the ornamental gardens of Dartington Hall itself for art-related events and festivals plus the cinema, theatre and art-spaces.

-Venture further afield to the town of Totnes, only 20 minutes on foot, to experience the best the town has to offer in terms of alternative living, green community and complementary healthcare.
-Or take a trip to the wilds of nearby Dartmoor – an area of immense natural beauty in our neighbouring landscape.
+Venture further afield to the town of Totnes, only 20 minutes on foot, to experience the best the town has to offer in terms of alternative living, green community, and complementary healthcare.
+Or take a trip to the wilds of nearby Dartmoor – an area of immense natural beauty in our neighboring landscape.
 The stunning South Devon coast is also close by, with wild rocky cliffs and sandy beaches.